Our pupil admission number is 15 children per year. The criteria with which places are allocated are set out below:

 (N.B. after applying the oversubscription criteria, where an applicant can be offered a place at more than one preferred school then they will be offered a place at the school ranked highest on their application.)

-Please note: Children whose parents regularly attend a Church of England church, or a church in communion with the Church of England, or of a church which is affiliated to the Council of Churches for Great Britain and Northern Ireland or the Evangelical Alliance is not a set criteria for admissions.
+Please note: Children whose parents regularly attend a Church of England church, or a church in communion with the Church of England, or of a church which is affiliated to the Council of Churches for Great Britain and Northern Ireland or the Evangelical Alliance is not a set criteria for admissions at All Saints’ CE (VC) Primary School.

 Links to Staffordshire admissions: